CVE-2003-0317

 01 // Technical Summary

-IISPROTECT 2.1 and 2.2 are vulnerable to a critical authentication bypass.
-Attackers can leverage URL-encoded characters in HTTP requests to circumvent security measures, potentially gaining unauthorized access to protected resources and sensitive data.
-This vulnerability poses a significant risk of data breaches and system compromise.
+IISPROTECT versions 2.1 and 2.2 are vulnerable to a critical authentication bypass.
+Attackers can leverage URL-encoded characters in HTTP requests to circumvent security measures and gain unauthorized access to protected resources, potentially leading to data breaches and system compromise.

 02 // Vulnerability Mechanism

-Step 1: Target Identification: Identify a server running iisPROTECT 2.1 or 2.2.
+Step 1: Target Identification: The attacker identifies a web server running iisPROTECT 2.1 or 2.2.

-Step 3: Payload Delivery: Send the crafted HTTP request to the vulnerable iisPROTECT server.
+Step 4: Request Submission: The attacker sends the crafted HTTP request to the vulnerable web server.

-Step 5: Authentication Bypass: Due to the vulnerability, the URL-encoded characters are not properly decoded or validated, allowing the attacker to bypass the authentication checks.
+Step 5: Authentication Bypass: iisPROTECT's authentication filter fails to correctly decode and validate the URL-encoded characters.
+The filter incorrectly processes the request, allowing the attacker to bypass the authentication checks.

-Step 6: Unauthorized Access: The attacker gains access to protected resources without proper credentials.
+Step 6: Unauthorized Access: The attacker gains unauthorized access to the protected resource, potentially leading to data exfiltration or system compromise.

 03 // Deep Technical Analysis